-Judging - Emmanuel Church, Monday, August 1st, per schedule Public Revue - Emmanuel Church, Monday, August 1st at 7 p.m.
-SuperintendentsCharlotte Barten, Lori Foth, & Tammy Anderson
+Judging - Emmanuel Church, Monday before fair, per schedule Public Revue - Emmanuel Church, Monday before fair starting at 7 p.m.

-- 1. Read General 4-H Rules. - 2.
+- SuperintendentsNicole Hall & Susan Hettenbach - 1.
+Read General 4-H Rules. - 2.
 4-H'er is limited to one entry in Constructed Garments Revue and one entry in Other Garments Revue. - 3.
-Pre-entry required by July 1 at www.ckff.fairentry.com. - 4.
-The following forms and judging schedule will be mailed to participants following pre-registration and must be presented at time of judging: 1.) script card, 2.) cost per wearing form, 3.) presentation evaluation scorecard. - 5.
+Pre-entry required by July 1 at www.ckff.fairentry.com.

+- 4. The following forms and judging schedule will be mailed to participants following pre-registration and must be presented at time of judging: 1.) script card, 2.) cost per wearing form, 3.) presentation evaluation scorecard. - 5.
 Divisions for judging and awards will be determined based on participation numbers at the discretion of the Extension Agents and Superintendents. - 6.
 4-H'er must participate in Public Revue to receive ribbon and premium money.

-- 1. Champion Senior Champions Cash award \$25 each Great Plains Credit Union, - 2.
-Flowers Junior, Intermediate and Senior Champions and Reserve Champions The Flower Box, John & Donna Berger
+1. Champion Senior - Cash award \$25 each - Great Plains Credit Union,

+2. Junior, Intermediate, Senior - Champions & Reserve Champions - The Flower Box